-Pratt Institute’s Center for Continuing and Professional Studies proudly collaborates with Cinquième Sens to be the exclusive NYC provider of the Certificate Program in Advanced Perfumery.
+Pratt Institute’s School of Continuing and Professional Studies proudly collaborates with Cinquième Sens to be the exclusive NYC provider of the Certificate Program in Advanced Perfumery.

 Since 1976, Cinquième Sens has been a global leader in the creation and culture of perfumery operating in Paris, Dubai, Shanghai, and Brazil.
 Cinquième Sens, an acclaimed perfumery school from France, has been active in the creation of perfumes and the transmission of a vital perfume culture.